If you want to apply to State University of New York College of Agriculture and Technology at Cobleskill, the fee for the application is $50.

 State University of New York College of Agriculture and Technology at Cobleskill does not offer early decision or early action.

-For applicants who are non-residents, getting into State University of New York College of Agriculture and Technology at Cobleskill is not difficult.
+For applicants who are not residents of New York, getting into State University of New York College of Agriculture and Technology at Cobleskill is not difficult.

 It is not difficult to be admitted as a transfer student.